Skip to main content

 Contract Form and Language

 Employment contracts must be in writing, in Romanian, and based on mutual consent.
-Employers register the contract with the electronic employee program (ReviSal) before the employment begins.
+Employers must register the contract in the General Employee Register (REGES / REGES-ONLINE) before the employment begins.

 Informative Obligations